jachik/ioBroker.hpcontrol/README.md

 # ioBroker.hpcontrol
 =================
 ## Description
 This ioBroker adapter allows to monitor (monitor at the moment, control in the future) heat pumps from Buderus, Alpha Innotec and some others.
 This adapter is at this moment in a pre alpha release, but it should do his job (some values may be wrong calculated).

-The adapter populates the following Values:
--	Return temperature (Rücklauf)
--	Underfloor heating temperature (Temperatur der Fußbodenheizung)
--	Counter heat quantity heating (Wärmemenge Heizung)
--	Counter heat quantity hot water (Wärmemenge Brauchwasser)
--	Rate of flow (Durchfluss)
--	Ambient temperature (Außentemperatur)
--	Average ambient temperature (Durchschnittliche Außenemperatur)
--	Actual hot water temperature (IST-Warmwassertemperatur)
--	Set hot water temperature (SOLL-Warmwassertemperatur)
--	Counter working period VD1 (Arbeitsstunden Verdichter 1)
--	Counter working impuls (Impulse Verdichter 1)
--	Working period heating (Arbeitsstunden Heizung)
--	Working period hot water (Arbeitsstunden Warmwasser)
+The implementation is inspired by Frank Motzkau and his project CCU.IO Luxtronik2.
+Thanks for the good job.

 The configuration consists of the IP of the heat pump and the port (usually 8888 or 8889).

 ## Changelog
+#### 0.3.0
+* (jachik) completely revised edition
 #### 0.2.0
 * (jachik) initial release